-Sometimes we grow up to be astronauts, other times we grow up to write about Nerf guns on the internet.
+Sometimes we grow up to be astronauts; other times, we grow up to write about Nerf guns on the internet.

 I guess the takeaway here is that we can do our best to get what we want, but that’s no guarantee that we’ll get it.

-If you lose darts and need some more quick, you can always make your own Nerf bullets.
+If you lose darts and need some more quickly, you can always make your own Nerf bullets.
 You’d be amazed at what you can make with some tape, paper, and a real dart as a guide.

 Buy some extra darts, follow the tips above, and if you lose a dart, just remember, it’s just a part of the journey.

-I hope that these five tips help preserve your ammo and if it does, be sure to share it with your friends!
+I hope that these five tips help preserve your ammo, and if it does, be sure to share it with your friends!